alexbel/vim-rubygems/README.md

 * ✔ Show a list of versions for a gem
 * ✔ Append gem version for a gem
 * ✔ Active gems search
-* Check Gemfile for outdated gems
+* ✔ Check Gemfile for outdated gems
+* Tests